duch94/py_autotest_project_structure/README.md

 # py_autotest_project_structure
-Project structure for autotesting on python
+Project structure for some SDK testing using python